google/autocxx/README.md

 # On safety

-This crate mostly intends to follow the lead of the `cxx` crate in where and when `unsafe` is required (it doesn't currently do that, because `cxx` has recently changed policy).
+This crate mostly intends to follow the lead of the `cxx` crate in where and when `unsafe` is required.
 But, this crate is opinionated.
 It believes some unsafety requires more careful review than other bits, along the following spectrum:

 * Rust unsafe code (requires most review)
 * Rust code calling C++ with raw pointers